ttriche/infiniumSnps/README.md

 The other 40 probes have high-confidence GM12878 genotypes from Genome In A Bottle (NIST) lined up next to their hm450/hmEPIC genotype calls.
 Anyone who wants to figure out the remaining 18 is welcome to submit a pull request, although it would be helpful if you indicate how (i.e. "IMR90 genotype", "H1 genotype", whatever).

 At some point this will go into minfi.
+If you use these prior to that point, kindly cite or acknowledge the source.